Eastmont High School

 Eastmont High School, locally referred to as Eastmont or EHS, is a three-year public high school located in East Wenatchee, Washington, USA.
 The school has 1,457 students in grades 10-12.

-The school mascot is a Wildcat.
+The school mascot is the Wildcat.
 The school colors are Bright red and Columbia blue.

 Athletics

 Eastmont High School offers a variety of sports, clubs, and activities for students to participate in throughout the school year.
 Sports offered include: